Planting Your Winter Garden: 2 Tips

 With summer finally behind us, it’s time to look forward to the cooler weather ahead.
 While that promises welcome relief from the heat, it also means taking a different tack in the garden as many of the flowers, plants and shrubs in Australian yards thrive in the warmth of spring and summer.
 So, how should you be planting your winter garden?

-Luckily there are many varieties of flowers and shrubs that come into their own in the winter months, guaranteed to add colour and interest to your investment property.
+Luckily there are many varieties of flowers and shrubs that come into their own in the winter months and to include when planting your winter garden, guaranteed to add colour and interest to your investment property.
 So, there’s no need to let your garden go into hibernation mode, especially if you want your property to look its best!

 If you’re contemplating a winter sale now the market is stabilising or looking to spruce up the street appeal of your rental property to attract better quality tenants, now’s the time to start thinking about getting your garden ready for winter.

 Here are Vision’s tips for Planting Your Winter Garden:

 Planting your winter garden can be easy!
 To get you started, here’s a handy list of winter-loving flowers and shrubs that will inject some much-needed life into your garden this winter.

 Pansies are annuals featuring colourful flowers with “faces.”
 A cool-weather favourite, pansies are great for your winter garden as they are hardy, cold and frost tolerant.
 They add colour to pots, they make a bright border for your winter garden and can even be used as a ground cover.